thiamine mosquitos

 This article was published originally on February 27, 2023.

 Dr. Mahmood Bilal, is the Associate Director of Clinical Immunology Laboratory, located at Rosalind Franklin University of Medicine and Science.
-Dr. Bilal is a diplomate of the American Board of Clinical Chemistry.
-He serves as a clinical consultant in laboratory medicine in the fields of: immunology, clinical chemistry, molecular diagnostics, and genetics.
+Dr. Bilal is a diplomate of the American Board of Clinical Chemistry, and a fellow of the Academy of Diagnostics and Laboratory Medicine (ADLM).
+He serves as a clinical consultant in laboratory medicine in the fields of: immunology, clinical chemistry, and molecular diagnostics/genetics.
 Dr. Bilal obtained a BS in Clinical Laboratory Science, and a PhD in Immunology from the University of Iowa, where he worked on mechanisms of human T cell receptor activation.
 Dr. Bilal has written multiple original research and review manuscripts in the fields of immunology, fertility, nutrition, and virology.

 10 Comments